eNMS-automation/eNMS/README.md

 Network visualization is of paramount importance for quickly understanding the network topology.
 There are two ways of visualizing the network in eNMS:
-    - Geographical view: eNMS uses Open Street Map to draw all network devices at their exact location (longitude and latitude).
+- Geographical view: eNMS uses Open Street Map to draw all network devices at their exact location GPS location.
 - Logical view: the geographical view only makes sense if we have all GPS coordinates: it is not always the case.
-The logical view uses a force-based graph-drawing algorithm to display the network in an aesthetically pleasing way.
+The logical view uses a graph-drawing algorithm to display the network in an aesthetically pleasing way.

 ![Network GIS visualization](https://github.com/afourmy/eNMS/blob/master/readme/views.gif)